tannewt/wa-law.org/bill/2023-24/hb/1189/1/README.md

 7. The board shall be funded adequate personnel to implement and maintain functional operations such as support, records, victim liaisons, and information technology.

 8. The attorney general shall provide legal counsel to the board.

+## Section 6
+(1) The clemency and pardons board shall receive petitions from individuals, organizations, and the department and make recommendations to the governor for review and commutation:

 ## Section 7
 1. The board may take any of the following actions: Deny a petition without a hearing because the incarcerated individual does not meet the initial criteria for filing a petition; or conduct a hearing in accordance with RCW 9.94A.885 to consider additional information, and then deny the petition or recommend commutation to the governor.